wavefrontHQ/docs/pages/doc/csp_subscription_types.md

 summary: Learn about the VMware Aria Operations for Applications subscription types and the advantages of VMware Cloud services subscriptions over original subscriptions.
 ---

-Operations for Applications subscriptions are two types: original subscriptions and VMare Cloud services subscriptions.
+Operations for Applications subscriptions are two types: original subscriptions and VMware Cloud services subscriptions.

 ## Why the Two Subscription Types Differ?